 Written with contributions from Aubrey Ellickson, Sandy Manning, and Don Quintenz

 When people look at plants and trees, they often consider their beauty—the colors of their flowers, the shape of a tree or plant’s leaves, or their scent.
-One thing we might not consider is the main purpose of a plant is actually to create a lineage that survives as long as possible.
+One thing we might not consider is that the main purpose of a plant is to create a lineage that survives as long as possible.
 Plants use multiple strategies to accomplish this task.
 One strategy is to disperse their seeds in a way that enhances the species’ successful reproduction.
 Essentially, seeds are vessels that transport genetic material from one generation to the next, and using effective seed dispersal strategies is key for a plant’s survival.

 Seed Dispersal Strategies at the Center

 At the Center, you will see three dispersal strategies: wind, animal, and ballistic.
 Seeds that use the wind to travel away from the parent plant, called wind dispersal, include helicopters and floaty seeds.
 Helicopters from maple trees and the cottony fluff of Cottonwood are some of the most visible seeds of this kind.
 Animal dispersal involves using the nuts and fruits produced by plants and trees to get seeds to a suitable destination.
 Sticky seeds from plants like Jewel Weed also use animal dispersal, while plants that use ballistic dispersal techniques, like Witch Hazel, literally explode their seeds into the environment, sending them flying.